MiguelB512/Harris_Crime_Trends/README.md

 Resources for gathering our data consist of government and city data websites with crime data made available to the public.

 ## Google Slides Overview
-Click Here: [Google Slides Presentation](https://docs.google.com/presentation/d/1Psy_9680WhK3Fl6l-vSwBj8kEAoRhaeSkPDeJF36BqE/edit?usp=sharing) for a short presentation about the overview of our project
+Click [Here](https://docs.google.com/presentation/d/1Psy_9680WhK3Fl6l-vSwBj8kEAoRhaeSkPDeJF36BqE/edit?usp=sharing) for a short presentation about the overview of our project

 ## Machine Learning Model